Justin322322/social-media-manager-template/FACEBOOK-INSIGHTS-ALTERNATIVES.md

 ## Solution: Use HTTP Request Node

-I've created an updated workflow (`social-media-workflow-updated.json`) that replaces the Facebook Insights node with an HTTP Request node to call Facebook's Graph API directly.
+I've created a completely fixed workflow (`social-media-workflow-fixed.json`) that replaces both problematic nodes with HTTP Request nodes to call Facebook's Graph API directly.

 ### How It Works